OpenZeppelin/openzeppelin-test-helpers/README.md

 ### Configuration

-By default, this library will look connect to `http://localhost:7545`, but you can run a manual configuration and supply a custom one.
+By default, this library will connect to `http://localhost:7545`, but you can run a manual configuration and supply a custom one.

 ```javascript
 require('openzeppelin-test-helpers/configure')({ provider: ... });